RadioAstronomySoftwareGroup/pyuvsim/docs/comparison.rst

 Disadvantages:

 1. MPI overhead is large if time axis in simulation is long.
-2. Limited to accurately simulating the total intensity radio interferometer measurement equation, which is accurate if polarization leakage effects are negligible.
-This leakage is negligible if either the sky is unpolarized or if the off-diagonal terms in the beam Jones matrix are insiginificant.
+2. Limited to accurately simulating the total intensity (stokes I) radio interferometer measurement equation, which is accurate if the polarized sky emission is negligible and the off-diagonal terms in the beam pattern (e.g. XY or YX for linear polarization) are negligible.
 3. Does not support non-identical antenna patterns.

 Fast Holographic Deconvolution (FHD)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-FHD is a data calibration and modeling framework written in IDL by researchers at the University of Washington for analyzing data from the Murchison Widefield Array (MWA) in Western Australia.
+FHD is a data calibration and modeling framework written in IDL by researchers by researchers at the University of Washington, originally developed for analyzing EoR data from the Murchison Widefield Array (MWA) in Western Australia.
 It calculates sky models by convolving a high-resolution psf with the exact DFT of point sources.
-This is approach is more efficient when working with wide primary beams, which will be narrower in Fourier space and thus limit the size of the convolution to be performed.

 Advantages: